 What is Creative Non Fiction?

-Fiction is fairly easy to recognize.
+Fiction, while not always easy to recognize, is fairly easy to define.
 It's a made up story with made up people, places and events.
 Certainly, it can be based on real people, real events, real places (and quite often is, especially with literary and historical fiction), but the story itself is a lie.
 It makes no pretense of being anything other then a creative and entertaining lie.

 Fiction may not be misleading but, it does project a reality that is not real, which makes it a lie.
 It's a glorious, terrific, entertaining lie but the world of fiction is a world of lies.
 We accept these lies going in and we know they're lies.